VulcanJS/Vulcan/README.md

 Components are generally defined as functional stateless components, unless they contain extra logic (lifecycle methods, event handlers, etc.) in which case they'll be defined as ES6 classes.

-Nova components are resolved at render.
-So you just need to make the override anytime before the `<Logo/>` component is called from a parent component.
+You can make the override at any point, as long as it happens before the `<Telescope.components.Logo/>` component is called from a parent component.

 ### Clone & Modify